ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ### CATS Service Metric Agent (C-SMA) {#sec-csma}

 The CATS Service Metric Agent (C-SMA) is a functional component that gathers information about service sites and server resources, as well as the status of the different service instances.
-The C-SMAs may be located adjacent to the service contact instances, co-located with service contact instances, hosted by, or adjacent to, the Egress CATS-Forwarders ({{sec-ocr}}), etc.
+A C-SMA may be co-located or located adjacent to a service contact instance, hosted by or adjacent to an Egress CATS-Forwarder ({{sec-ocr}}), etc.

 {{fig-cats-components}} shows one C-SMA embedded in "CATS-Forwarder 3", and another C-SMA that is adjacent to "CATS-Forwarder 1".